 More is Different in AI - More is the Same in Physics

-A new paper by Prof. Ido Kanter explores the relevance of Philip W. Anderson’s influential concept “More is Different” to modern artificial intelligence.
 The work compares macroscopic physical systems with machine-learning architectures through the phenomenon of spontaneous symmetry breaking, a central concept in statistical physics.

-The analysis shows that, from an information perspective, physical systems often exhibit a principle that can be described as “More is the Same”: the macroscopic state cannot necessarily be inferred from a small number of microscopic components.
+The analysis reveals an intriguing contrast: from an information perspective, physical systems often follow a principle that can be described as “More is the Same,” where the macroscopic state cannot necessarily be inferred from a limited subset of microscopic components.
 In contrast, AI models demonstrate the “More is Different” principle.
-Even a single node in a trained neural network carries information about the global task, while cooperation among multiple nodes produces computational capabilities that exceed the sum of their individual contributions.
+Even a single node in a trained neural network can encode information about the global task, while interactions among multiple nodes give rise to computational capabilities that exceed the sum of their individual contributions.